Casey Africano with Director of Undergraduate Studies Maria McKenna

 Two of our recent Africana Studies majors, Emmie Mediate '15 and Alex Coccia '14, were named Rhodes Scholars in back-to-back years.
 Emmie, who spent three summers conducting global health research in Uganda, used her Rhodes Scholarship to pursue a master’s degree in evidence-based social intervention and policy evaluation.
 Alex, who wrote his senior thesis on conflict reconciliation in Rwanda, chose a master's in comparative social policy.
 Learn more about these two outstanding alumni and their future plans here.

-Casey Africano, a four-time monogram winner with the Notre Dame Women’s Softball team, is finishing a master's degree in Higher Education Administration from Southern Methodist University.
+Casey Africano, a four-time monogram winner with the Notre Dame Women’s Softball team, finished her master's degree in Higher Education Administration from Southern Methodist University and works with young high performance athletes.

 Doan Scholar Arlia Delphonse is pursuing a career in second language acquisition, teaching, and translation in English, Japanese, and Korean.